 This series of FREE virtual one-hour webinars are designed to cover some introductory topics in digital scholarship.
 The goals of the program will be to provide attendees with professional development skills to conduct research in the digital age and supply introductory training to areas that may not be covered in regular instruction and curricula.
 Topics include basics on digitization, text mining, copyright and data visualization.
-These webinars will also include time for discussion and questions.
+These workshops will also include time for discussion and questions.
 All are welcome to attend!

-JAN 29 - INTRO TO ORCiD AND OAKS
+FEB.
+4, NOON - 1PM - INTRO TO ORCiD AND OAKS